 5 Realistic Resolutions for Caribbean Medical Students

 New Year’s resolutions are tricky.
 It’s good to start the upcoming year with some goals in mind, but by the time January rolls around, you’ve either made too many resolutions or made unrealistic ones.
-Here are some resolutions that are perfect for Caribbean medical students.
+Here are some resolutions that are perfect for Caribbean medical school students.

 Explore Your Island